adamranieri/2105PythonBatch/Reviews/InterviewQuestions.md

     - How do I click on a button?
     - What is Xpath?
     - Absolute vs Relative Xpath?
+    - What are waits?
+    - Explicit vs implicit wait?
 - **BDD**
     - What is BDD?
     - What is the the general workflow of BDD?